srinithish/Kaggle-NYC-Taxi-Prediction/README.md

 # Kaggle-NYC-Taxi-Prediction
-I participated in the Kaggle competion for NYC taxi duration prediction, and the corresponds to the competition
+The script I used in NYC Taxi Duration prediction